Tom Richardson (cricketer): Later career

 Prevented from playing the first few games by injury Richardson declined still more sharply in 1899.
 Though after returning to the Surrey eleven he produced some impressive performances (notably against Kent at the Oval), Richardson failed to take 100 wickets for the season.
 As a result, he was out of the running for Test selection, and the benefit Surrey gave him for his service between 1893 and 1897 was much less lucrative than everybody had hoped despite Surrey winning the Championship.

 However, Richardson showed some improvement in 1900, increasing his haul of wickets from 98 to 122 and taking 14 wickets for 185 runs at Leyton, whilst in 1901 on the best of wickets almost throughout the year he took 159 wickets including impressive performances against the South Africans (11 for 125) and Yorkshire (7 for 105 in one innings).
 The following two summers were all against fast bowlers, and Richardson naturally suffered.
 He remained a strenuous worker, and when helped by the pitch (as at Sheffield in 1903) Richardson could still show glimpses of the great mid-1890s bowler.
 Nonetheless, it was clear to all who observed him that his increasing weight would soon become an issue.
 In 1904, Richardson bowled so ineffectively that he was dropped at the end of May, and not re-engaged by Surrey at the end of the year.

 At the time he lived in Bath, and played once for Somerset in 1905, but it was clear from his failure then that he could no longer play serious cricket.
 His weight gain, combined with a congenital heart abnormality, resulted in a fatal heart attack at the age of 41, whilst on a summer walking holiday in Chambéry, France.
-According to a number of sources (including Herbert Strudwick), he had been in good health and spirits before leaving England.
+According to a number of sources (including Bert Strudwick), he had been in good health and spirits before leaving England.
 A widespread rumour that he had committed suicide was disproved by research carried out by Ralph Barker.
 Richardson was buried in Richmond Cemetery.